carlosiglezb/bumpybot/README.md

 ## Robot Connection
 You can access the BumpyBot computer through SSH either from ethernet or WiFi.

+### Ethernet Connection
 For ethernet connection, you need to confguire your IPv4 addressess to be in the same subnet as the robot.

+### Wireless Connection: bumpybot WiFi (Default)
+When BumpyBot computer turn on, it hosts WiFi by default Connect by command: `ssh hcrl-bumpybot@10.42.0.1`

+If bumpybot wifi is not published, run `sudo hotspot_mode.sh`

+Note that BumpyBot computer may not be able to connect to the internet in this mode.

+### Wireless Connection: hcrlab2 WiFi

+On BumpyBot computer run
+`sudo wifi_mode.sh`

 For wireless connection, make sure to conenct your remote computer to the hcrlab2 wireless network.
 You may access the BumpyBot computer by `ssh hcrl-bumpybot@192.168.52.35`

+###

 ## ROS Network Setup
 If you are hosting `roscore` on you remote computer, you need to set the ROS_MASTER_URI on both your remote computer and the BumpyBot computer.